Learn What is Localization Testing and Internationalization Testing:

-- Maximum size of nchar and nvarchar is 4000 but for char and varchar is 8000
+- The maximum size of nchar and nvarchar is 4000 but for char and varchar is 8000

 Working with N-prefix data types is same as regular ones.
 Care must be taken during database migration.
 Proper data types should be mapped to migration or data will get lost.

 Benefits of Internationalization Testing

 - International visibility to the product